-Effective October 28, 2014, the Trust suspended its redemption program, in which Shareholders were permitted to request the redemption of their Shares through Genesis, the sole Authorized Participant at that time, out of concern that the redemption program was in violation of Regulation M under the Exchange Act.
+Effective October 28, 2014, the Trust suspended its redemption program, in which shareholders were permitted to request the redemption of their Shares through Genesis, the sole Authorized Participant at that time, out of concern that the redemption program was in violation of Regulation M under the Exchange Act.
 On July 11, 2016, Genesis and the Trust entered into a settlement agreement with the SEC whereby they agreed to a cease-and-desist order against future violations of Rules 101 and 102 of Regulation M under the Exchange Act.
 Genesis also agreed to pay disgorgement of \$51,650.11 in redemption fees it collected, plus prejudgment interest of \$2,105.68, for a total of \$53,755.79.

-As a result of the foregoing, redemptions of Shares are currently not permitted and the Trust is unable to redeem Shares.
+Redemptions of Shares are currently not permitted and the Trust is unable to redeem Shares.
 Subject to receipt of regulatory approval from the SEC and approval by the Sponsor in its sole discretion, the Trust may in the future operate a redemption program.
 Because the Trust does not believe that the SEC would, at this time, entertain an application for the waiver of rules needed in order to operate an ongoing redemption program, the Trust currently has no intention of seeking regulatory approval from the SEC to operate an ongoing redemption program.

 Even if such relief is sought in the future, no assurance can be given as to the timing of such relief or that such relief will be granted.
 If such relief is granted and the Sponsor approves a redemption program, the Shares will be redeemable only in accordance with the provisions of the Trust Agreement and the relevant Participant Agreement.
 See "Item 1A.
-Risk Factors-Risk Factors Related to the Trust and the Shares-Because of the holding period under Rule 144 and the lack of an ongoing redemption program, there is no arbitrage mechanism to keep the price of the Shares closely linked to the Bitcoin Index Price and the Shares have historically traded at a substantial premium over the Bitcoin Holdings per Share" and "Item 1A.
-Risk Factors-Risk Factors Related to the Trust and the Shares-The restrictions on transfer and redemption may result in losses on the value of the Shares."
+Risk Factors-Risk Factors Related to the Trust and the Shares-Because of the holding period under Rule 144, the lack of an ongoing redemption program and the Trust's ability to halt creations from time to time, there is no arbitrage mechanism to keep the price of the Shares closely linked to the Index Price and the Shares have historically traded at a substantial premium over the Digital Asset Holdings per Share."